 Charles draws on his media law experience to help clients identify and address digital and social media content, including copyright, trademark, right of publicity, and online marketing issues.
 He has worked with “start-up” online services and large media companies, among others.

 Charles regularly advocates before Congress and the FCC on broadcast law issues for several state and federal trade associations.

 Charles has litigated complex business cases in federal and state court, including matters involving constitutional claims, class actions, trade secrets and other business torts, and intellectual property matters.
 He appears regularly in the North Carolina Business Court, and he argued more than 15 cases in the federal courts of appeals as an attorney at the United States Department of Justice.
-Most recently, Charles successfully defended a state gasoline law against federal constitutional challenges.

 Charles has handled several confidential investigations into election and ethics law matters, and he has worked with regulators to obtain proactive regulatory guidance on various election law topics.
 He has been a speaker and presenter on various election law topics.

-Selected by his peers for inclusion in The Best Lawyers in America© in Commercial Litigation and Government Relations (2013-2017)
+Selected by his peers for inclusion in The Best Lawyers in America© in Commercial Litigation and Government Relations (2013-2020)

-Recognized in North Carolina Super Lawyers (Thomson Reuters) in Business Litigation (2012-2017); Top 100 (2013-2014)
+Recognized in North Carolina Super Lawyers (Thomson Reuters) in Business Litigation (2012-2019); Top 100 (2013-2014)

 Recognized in Super Lawyers Business Edition for Business Litigation (2015)

 Panelist, "Human Risk + Vulnerability - Can You Close the Human Gaps in Your Security Plan?"
 NC TECH State of Technology Conference, Raleigh, NC, May 10, 2019